 To say 2020 is a pivotal year is something of an understatement.
 The language has shifted from climate change to the climate crisis as more of us wake to the effects of the planet heating up from California to Australia and hear the UN message to act now.
 The US presidential election looms large where both Democrats and Republicans feel democracy in the US will join the koalas (and humans) on the endangered species list if the other side wins.
 The Democrats are afraid of a fall into Fascism and the Republicans are afraid of a slide into Socialism.
 Peel back this histrionic rhetoric and what do we really have?

-A debate about economics, ethics, and healthcare!
-Who is going to decide this epic battle, who has the power to make a difference?
-Drum roll please…are you ready…?
-Women over 50!
+Who is going to decide this epic battle, who has the most power to make a difference?

-To boot according to the survey most of these women are still deciding who they will actually vote for.
-We have power and we are careful with it it seems.
-While this sinks in I am reminded of something else, I am forced to ponder the power of 53%.
+While this sinks in I am reminded of something else.
+I am forced to ponder the power of 53%.
 53% is the percentage of white women who voted for the president-elect in 2016.
-Lots of pees.
+Hold that thought as well.

-Women over 50 hold power and I think we should all take a deep breath and take this in.
-We are the first feminine generation in millennia to have access to education, the vote, and choice over our reproductive lives.
-No wonder some white males of privilege are so desperate to turn back the clock.
-They know they don’t really have the power that they have always loved having, that has brought them mind-boggling fortunes.
+Women over 50 hold POWER.
+I think we should all take a deep breath and take this in.
+We are the first generation in millennia to have access to education, the vote, and choice over our reproductive lives.
+No wonder some males are so desperate to turn back the clock.

-The political elite, since the early days of the colony, has always been very good at understanding how to maintain power, so good, they know how to create smokescreens to divert attention from the fact that they don’t have it anymore.
-They have always been afraid of losing it and always been ruthlessly protecting it.
-Check out the classic Howard Zinn book “The People’s History of the United States” if you want to really tune into this.
+The political elite, since the early days of the American colony, has always been very good at understanding how to maintain their power, so good, they know how to create smokescreens to divert attention from the fact that they don’t have it anymore.
+(Check out the classic Howard Zinn book “The People’s History of the United States” if you want a deep dive into this).

-A part of the elite’s strategy has been encouraging and enabling a sense of powerlessness in the rest of us.
+Part of the elite’s strategy has been to encourage and enable a sense of powerlessness in the rest of us.
 They need us to feel weak.
-So women let’s have a thought experiment and ask ourselves do we really realize how much power we hold, and even if we do are we perhaps afraid to use it?
+So women, let’s have a thought experiment and ask ourselves do we really realize how much power we hold, and even if we do, are we perhaps afraid to use it?

 I heard a story on a podcast that has become my latest party trick.
-I am sorry I can’t remember where from, maybe someone out there knows and can fill me in and I’ll update the blog.
 It goes like this.
-A father and son are in a car crash and the father dies, the boy is taken to hospital only to have the surgeon declare it not possible that the surgeon operates because the patient is also the surgeon’s child.
+A father and son are in a car crash and the father dies.
+The boy is taken to hospital only to have the surgeon declare it not possible that the surgeon operates because the patient is also the surgeon’s child.